 Fulfilling the Mandate

-To make sure the mandate is fulfilled, central banks are meeting on a regular basis (monthly or every six weeks) to assess the state of the economy.
-It means that in a two days meeting, the governing body of the central bank will look at the economic indicators, note the changes in inflation and in the overall economy, and set the monetary policy and the interest rate for the period ahead.
+To make sure the mandate is fulfilled, central banks meet on a regular basis (monthly or every 6 weeks) to assess the state of the economy.
+It means that in a 2-day meeting, the governing body of the central bank will look at the economic indicators, note the changes in inflation and in the overall economy, and set the monetary policy and the interest rate for the period ahead.
 That is all that matters for currency traders: the interest rate level.
-All the economic releases in a trading month or six weeks that pass between two central banks meetings are interpreted only to have an educated guess about what the central bank is going to do with the monetary policy and the interest rate decision at the next meeting.
-It means that inflation plays a key role for the central banks and therefore it is highly scrutinized by traders as well.
-The CPI (Consumer Price Index) is the economic release that shows the way inflation is moving and it is released monthly, but also YoY (Year over Year).
+All the economic releases in a trading month or 6-week period that pass between two central bank meetings are interpreted as giving only an educated guess about what the central bank is going to do with the monetary policy and the interest rate decision at the next meeting.
+It means that inflation plays a key role for the central banks, and as such it is highly scrutinised by traders as well.
+The Consumer Price Index (CPI) is the economic release that shows the way inflation is moving, and it is released monthly, but also YoY (Year over Year).

 There is one central bank that has a dual mandate, though: The Federal Reserve of the United States.
 Besides the fact that it is the biggest central bank in the world, it is the most influential one too, as the dollar is the world’s reserve currency.
-In other words, the monetary policy stance in the United States is shaping up the monetary policy in the rest of the world as well, especially for those economies that have the debt denominated in U.S. dollars.
-Coming back to the mandate, besides the classical inflation, the Federal Reserve is aiming to create jobs.
-It means that the central bank will move on rates based on how the unemployment rate is changing and the number of jobs that are being created.
-This makes the Non-Farm Payrolls (the jobs data in the United States) being one of the most influential and market-moving piece of data in a trading month.
-The whole world is looking to see if the United States economy added jobs or not, and based on that outcome, speculations on the future interest rate level start.
+In other words, the monetary policy stance in the United States shapes the monetary policy in the rest of the world as well, especially for those economies that have their debt denominated in US dollars.
+Coming back to the mandate, besides classical inflation, the Federal Reserve aims to create jobs.
+It means that the central bank will move on rates based on how the unemployment rate is changing, and the number of jobs that are being created.
+This makes the Non-Farm Payrolls (the jobs data in the United States) one of the most influential and market-moving pieces of data in a trading month.
+The whole world is looking to see whether the United States economy has added jobs or not, and based on that outcome, speculations on the future interest rate level start.

 Central Banks to Monitor

-Based on their currency’s influence on the overall Forex dashboard, the most influential central banks in the world are the following:
+Based on each currency’s influence on the overall Forex dashboard, the most influential central banks in the world are the following:

 - Federal Reserve of the United States.
-Also called the Fed, it holds regular meetings every six weeks.
+Also called the Fed, it holds regular meetings every 6 weeks.

 - European Central Bank.
-Also known as ECB, the Governing Council is meeting every six weeks as well and a press conference follows every meeting.
+Also known as ECB, the Governing Council meets every 6 weeks as well, and a press conference follows every meeting.

 - Bank of England.
-Meets monthly and the Monetary Policy Committee releases a press statement only if interest rates are changed.
+It meets monthly, and the Monetary Policy Committee releases a press statement only if interest rates are changed.

 - Bank of Japan.
-Also known as BOJ, it holds monthly meetings to set the interest rate on the JPY (Japanese Yen).
+Also known as the BOJ, it holds monthly meetings to set the interest rate on the JPY (Japanese yen).

 - Reserve Bank of Australia.
-The RBA is meeting monthly as well to set the monetary policy for the Australian dollar and the Australian economy.
+The RBA meets monthly as well, to set the monetary policy for the Australian dollar and the Australian economy.

 - Bank of Canada.
 Monthly meetings make for extreme volatility in the Canadian dollar.
 A press conference follows the monetary policy report.

 - Reserve Bank of New Zealand.
-Monthly setting the interest rate for the Kiwi dollar.
+The interest rate for the Kiwi dollar is set monthly.

-If you combine the currencies that these central banks mentioned above represent, you’ll have the overall dashboard of the most liquid and free floating currency pairs that can be traded on the Forex market.
-Their decisions are strongly influencing the way the currency moves, and play a central role in the decision-making process of buying or selling a currency pair.
+If you combine the currencies that these central banks mentioned above represent, you’ll have the overall dashboard of the most liquid and free-floating currency pairs that can be traded on the Forex market.
+Their decisions strongly influence the way the currency moves, and play a central role in the decision-making process of buying or selling a currency pair.